SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 # How to run the project

-## React based User Interface
+## Running as full-fledged Vulnerable Application
-1. Running it as a full-fledged VulnerableApplication for learning and testing is very easy.
+1. It is very easy to run the VulnerableApp as full-fledged VulnerableApplication.
 Follow the steps mentioned at [Simple Start](https://github.com/SasanLabs/VulnerableApp-facade#simple-start) and it is quite straightforward.

-## Legacy way with Legacy User Interface
+## Running as standalone Vulnerable Application
 1. Running it as a **docker container** in order to run it as docker container, you just need to run `docker run --rm -p 9090:9090 --name=owasp-vulnerableapp sasanlabs/owasp-vulnerableapp:latest`

 2. Running it as an **executable**, download released jar from [Releases](https://github.com/SasanLabs/VulnerableApp/releases) and run the application by executing following command `java -jar  VulnerableApp-1.0.0.jar`